supratim94336/SparkifyCloudDataModel/README.md

   mini cloud data warehousing architecture very easily and in minutes

 ### The Star Schema that we are going to design here
 ![alt text](img/schema.png)

+Here you can see the Songplays table is actually the facts and others connecting to it are dimensions.
+It's a simple star schema and the first bold and colorful column name is the primary key for this table which are serving as foreign keys in Songplays table.

 ### Getting Started
 Download the project: